4d/docs/docs/WritePro/commands/wp-set-attributes.md

 ![](../../assets/en/WritePro/commands/pict3514231.en.png)

-You want to set a background image that covers the whole printable area:
+You want to set a background image that covers the whole printable area.
+All attributes are passed using a single object:

 ```4d
  var WParea : Object